 Women are more vulnerable and more prone to mental health issues and are also known to struggle more to form close bonds, or relationships with people, due to trust issues.
 There is a higher rate of sexual abuse as a child in women.

-Women can find recovery, and for many females who do beat addiction, they seem to come back with such strength and passion.
+Women can find alcohol home detoxing programmes, and for many females who do beat addiction, they seem to come back with such strength and passion.
 They shine a light so brightly that other vulnerable women find their way out of the darkness of active addiction.